 Having a scheduling solution that can automatically send an appointment confirmation to the customer, either by email or SMS, can significantly increase the number of appointments kept and reduce the number of no-access instances.

-3. Real-time updates
+3. Real-time messaging and mapping